Bisections and cocycles on Hopf algebroids: Bisections and cocycles on action Hopf algebroids

-This follows directly on using the specific form of the actions and coactions in our case, hence and we omit the details.
-The first two equations are equivalent to $\nu$ an antialgebra map and coalgebra map.
-The existence of $\nu^{-1}$ is equivalent to $\Phi_{\phi, \nu}$ invertible.
-The 3rd to the 5th equations are equivalent to the rest of the conditions in Lemma~\ref{lem. automorphisms of YD module}, noting that $\phi^*:H\to H$ is a coalgebra map.
-We note the left adjoint coaction appearing in conditions on $(\phi,\nu)$.
+for all $h,g,f\in H$.
+The first two conditions listed are equivalent to $\nu$ in its original form an antialgebra map and coalgebra map.
+The remaining three conditions listed are equivalent to the other conditions in Lemma~\ref{lem. automorphisms of YD module}, on noting that $\phi^*:H\to H$ is a coalgebra map defined by $\<\alpha,\phi^{*}(h)\>:=\<\phi(\alpha),h\>$ for any $\alpha\in H^*$ and $h\in H$.
+We note the left adjoint coaction appearing in some of the above conditions.